EPUB FixerKDP upload error scanner

 Navigation exists but spine is missing.

-nav.xhtml may still show the intended sequence.
+nav.xhtml may show part of the intended sequence.

 Multiple reading orders are plausible.